-mprove equipment reliability When you don’t properly maintain your equipment, you put your plant floor operations at risk from unplanned equipment downtime.
-Poorly maintained equipment can also adversely affect the quality of products being manufactured, which in turn reduces plant floor productivity even further by creating additional rework hours.
-You need to look beyond traditional maintenance programs that focus mostly on just keeping equipment running.
+Improve equipment reliability When you don’t properly maintain your equipment, you put your plant floor operations at risk from unplanned equipment downtime.
+Poorly maintained equipment can adversely affect the quality of products being manufactured, which in turn reduces plant floor productivity further by creating rework hours.
+You need to look beyond traditional maintenance programs that focuson keeping equipment running.
 Instead, take a strategic approach to asset management that allows you to analyze equipment performance data for key trends and anomalies.
 With these capabilities, you can anticipate potential equipment reliability issues and determine optimum preventive maintenance schedules to extend the longevity of your assets.
 You’ll be able to make forward-looking decisions and establish contingency plans that help avoid disruptions to production from unplanned equipment downtime.

 Optimize inventory levels to reduce shortages Your plant floor can’t be productive if you don’t have the materials you need for manufacturing.
 When you suffer from inventory shortages (whether it’s a result of late deliveries, unexpectedly high reject rates, or short counts), the proper response is not to increase safety stock levels.
 Not only does this reduce cash flow and increase inventory carrying costs, but research has shown that increasing safety stock levels isn’t even a sure guarantee against inventory shortages.
 Instead, having accurate and timely visibility into your inventory allows you to know exactly what components are running low in stock, detect potential issues, and rectify them before they become real problems.
 Also, establishing close working relationships with your suppliers can help speed up fulfillment requests.
 In fact, if you allow your suppliers to connect directly to your inventory system via online portals and related tools, the suppliers can then automatically determine when your inventory will run out of components and replenish them.
 Sometimes inventory shortages can’t be avoided.
 In those cases, the right planning system can help you quickly identify the impact of the shortages and determine how best to redeploy production resources in the interim.
 It’s also a smart idea to have contingencies built into your plan - such as alternate suppliers and substitute parts - that could be activated on short notice.

-Automate proccesses with automated data collection.
+Automate processes with automated data collection.
 One way you can speed up plant floor operations is by automating your plant floor processes with automated data collection tools, like barcoding.
 With barcoding, key inventory and asset data (such as quantity and location) can be automatically captured and drive the flow of inventory and plant floor assets (such as totes, bins, racks, and pallets).
 Barcoding also helps speed up data collection and improve data accuracy by bypassing slow and error-prone manual data entry.
 Barcoding technologies, such as RFID, can also help reduce equipment downtime.
 With RFID technologies in place, you can automate the gathering and sending of asset information (such as location, meter readings, and maintenance status) without requiring a technician to have direct line of sight or contact with that piece of equipment.
 The types of information that RFID can gather can help you increase equipment longevity by identifying usage patterns and reduce costs by implementing a need-based maintenance schedule, rather than an arbitrary calendar-based schedule.